BernardMairura/quotes/README.md

 # Moringa Core-Quotes

 #### Using Angular CLI.
-10th Sept 2020
+29th Sept 2020

 ## Description

-* This project is meant to halp users appreciated and and maintain a journal of their favourite quotes.Update them frequently as they please and vote for the ones they love most by using the available and readly resources on Angular.
+* This project is meant to help users appreciate and and maintain a journal of their favourite quotes.Update the quotes frequently as they please, and vote for the ones they love most by using the available and readly resources on the App.
-* The user should be able to;
+**The user should be able to;**
 ~ Create a new quote.
 ~ Upvote or downvote a quote.
 ~ Delete a quote